TheRoboticsClub/colab-2020-Miguel-Azores/docs/_pages/home.md

 ## HELLO EVERYBODY

-I'm Miguel Azores and this is the place where i will be putting the advances on my work in [JdeRobot Academy](http://jderobot.github.io/RoboticsAcademy/)
+I'm Miguel Azores and this is the place where i will be putting my progress in "mobile robotics" subject.
+In this subject we work wor with [JdeRobot Academy](http://jderobot.github.io/RoboticsAcademy/).